NLxAROSA/nlxarosa.github.io/_posts/2024-09-05-starting-a-new-blog-in-2024.md

 ### My philosophy

 Keep it simple.
 Personally I'm tired of all the 'social' networks and the walled gardens they create.
 I'm using [Mastodon](https://mastodon.social/@larsrosenquist) more and more these days as well as dedicated forum websites for my hobbies and other interests.
-So no social sharing links on my blog (though I made it easy to copy the link of each article, did you notice?), no ads, no analytics, no data farming, just plain content, like a psycho from the 90s/00s. ;)
+So no social sharing links on my blog (though I made it easy to copy the link of each article, did you notice?), no ads, no analytics, no data farming, no needlessly verbose content to boost SEO, just plain content, like a psycho from the 90s/00s. ;)